- Start Date: 2020-08-10

 Guide-level explanation

 Zcash's transparent address system is inherited from Bitcoin.
-Transactions spend unspent transaction outputs (UTXOs) from previous transactions.
+Transactions spend unspent transparent transaction outputs (UTXOs) from previous transactions.
 These UTXOs are encumbered by locking scripts that define the conditions under which they can be spent, e.g., requiring a signature from a certain key.
 Transactions wishing to spend UTXOs supply an unlocking script that should satisfy the conditions of the locking script for each input they wish to spend.

 This means that script verification requires access to data about previous UTXOs, in order to determine the conditions under which those UTXOs can be spent.
-In Zebra, we aim to run operations asychronously and out-of-order to the greatest extent possible.
+In Zebra, we aim to run operations asynchronously and out-of-order to the greatest extent possible.
 For instance, we may begin verification of a block before all of its ancestors have been verified or even downloaded.
 So we need to design a mechanism that allows script verification to declare its data dependencies and execute as soon as all required data is available.

 It's not necessary for this mechanism to ensure that the transaction outputs remain unspent, only to give enough information to perform script verification.
 Checking that all transaction inputs are actually unspent is done later, at the point that its containing block is committed to the chain.